colbsa/ResicaFalls.org/_posts/news/2021-05-16-Knights-Unit-Ts.md

 banneralt: Short Sleeved T-Shirt with coat of arms and 'Knights of the Bushkill'
 thumbnail: 2021.05.16-Knights-Unit-Ts.png
 thumbalt: Short Sleeved T-Shirt with coat of arms and 'Knights of the Bushkill'
-excerpt: The Field Weekend allows your Troop to hone their tent camping skills while...
+excerpt: Place your order for your personalized Troop T-shirts.
 ---

 Place your order for your personalized Troop T-shirts.
 They will be available for pick up when you check in for your week at Resica.